DHTMLX/gantt-docs/data/api/gantt_onbeforetaskmove_event.md

 @params:
-- sid		string, number		the id of the task to move
+- sid		string/number			the id of the task to move
-- parent	string, number	the parent id.
+- parent	string/number			the parent id.
 If specified, the <b>tindex</b> will  refer to the  index in the <br> <b>'parent'</b> branch
 - tindex	number				the index of the position that the task will be moved to <br> (the index in the whole tree)

 @example:
 //prevent moving to another sub-branch: